 Though there were many types of stagecoaches used for various purposes, the most often used for passenger service was the Concord Stagecoach, which was first built in 1827.

 Designed by the Abbot Downing Company, the coach utilized leather strap braces underneath, which gave them a swinging motion instead of using a spring suspension, which jostled passengers up and down.
 Over the years, the New Hampshire based company manufactured over forty different types of carriages and wagons, earning a reputation that their coaches rarely broke down, rather they just “wore out.”
-The coaches weighted more than a ton and cost between $1500 and $1800 at the time.
-The stages had three seats, providing for nine passengers with little leg room.
+The coaches weighed more than a ton and cost between $1500 and $1800 at the time.
+The stages had three seats, providing for nine passengers with little legroom.
 Passengers were also allowed to ride on top.
 The term “stage” originally referred to the distance between stations as each coach traveled the route in “stages.”

 The most profitable contracts to be had by the stage lines were U.S. Mail contracts, which were hotly contested for.
 Though the Pony Express is often credited with being the first fast mail service from the Missouri River to the Pacific Coast, the Overland Mail Company actually began a twice-weekly mail service in September 1858.
 Each service crossed more than 2,800 miles from San Francisco, California to Missouri and was required to be completed in 25 days or less.